laninsky/bats_and_rats/fastsimcoal2_inputs/README.md

 ```
 head -n 3 vcf_w_monomorphic_MSFS.obs | tail -n 1 | awk '{n += $1}; END{print n}'
 ```
 The output for this example was `1.46442e+06`.
 When divided by the total number of loci in our dataset, `16376` (first line of fastsimcoal_inputs), this gives an average length of the DNA fragments for our fastsimcoal2 analysis of `89.4 bp` (we'll be rounding to `89`).
+We'll need this number when we eventually get to bootstrapping our most likely demographic scenario (https://github.com/laninsky/bats_and_rats/tree/master/fastsimcoal2_bootstrapping).

 Based on these values, this is the tpl file generated:
 ```